allenchng/InsightWriting/Classic DS Problems.md

 When we've sent fellows examples of projects in the past, we've noticed it tends to stifle creativity and lead to a number of copycat projects.
 We'd like all of you to see what relevant projects in industry look like and identify your own unique applications or pain points.

 ## Fraud and Anomaly Detection

-Fraud detection is an approach to identify malicious and ill-intentioned transactions with a system.
+Fraud detection is an approach to identify malicious and ill-intentioned transactions within a system.
 Similarly, anomaly detection is an approach used to identify unusual patterns in data.

 #### Industry Examples